cybermagnolia/women-tech-speakers-cz/README.md

-# women-tech-speakers-cz
+# Women Tech Speakers in the Czech Republic

-A list of women speakers available for talks at tech conferences &amp; meetups in the Czech Republic.
+This is the list of women speakers open to talking at tech conferences & meetups in the Czech Republic.